South-west Commonwealth Marine Reserves Network - Zoning and activities

 - Special Purpose Zone (Oil and Gas Exclusion) (IUCN Category VI)

-From 17 November 2012 and until the network management plan is in effect, there are no 'on-the-water' changes for users of new areas added to the Commonwealth marine reserve estate.
-The below activity table provides general advice on zoning and allowed activities that will apply once the management plan comes into effect on 1 July 2014.
+Until a network management plan is in effect, there are no 'on-the-water' changes for users of new areas added to the Commonwealth marine reserve estate.

 Activities allowed in former reserves